Epreto93/CSharp-Projects/README.md

-C# demo projects ands apps
+C# demo projects and apps